🏠

 Shop The Look:

-1. White linen sofa with nailhead trim and rolled arms
+1. White linen sofa nailhead trim rolled arms

-2. Ebony wood coffee table with Greek key border detail
+2. Ebony wood coffee table Greek key detail

-6. Black and white geometric throw pillows with gold accents
+6. Black white geometric throw pillows gold accents

 7. Crystal chandelier with black shade

-8. White silk curtains with black Greek key trim
+8. White silk curtains black Greek key trim

-9. Classical black and white photography prints in ebony frames
+9. Black and white photography prints ebony frames

 DIY Paint Transformation